Last reviewed on 4th July 2021

 Traditional buy to let when compared with regulated buy to let, may allow:

 - Less deposit, which can mean an increase in equity

 - Increased cash flow

-If you find yourself in this situation, then you can ask our advisors a question at any time.
+If you find yourself in this situation, you can ask our advisors for further help.